exoticknight/rust-option/README.md

 <a name="#Note"></a>
 ## Note

-Unlike Rust, JavaScript doesn't the 'Ownership' feature , so some API like 'as_ref ' is not necessary.
+Unlike Rust, JavaScript doesn't have the 'Ownership' feature, so some API like 'as_ref ' is not necessary.

 ## implement for Option